http://invisible-island.net/personal/

 I decided to move the better compiler to the working machine by writing a trap emulator for the extended instruction set.
 Working at my desk at lunchtime, I wrote this in about three weeks.
 That was slightly over a thousand lines of PDP-11 assembler, and it worked properly when I finished transcribing my notes into the computer.
 (I did spend some time making a test driver as well).

 I spent part of that year working on a project to control a power inverter with an 8086-based single-board computer.
-This was actually an embedded application, but I wrote a monitoring application (displaying on an ADM-3A) to show its status information.
-But the controller was only part of it.
+This was actually an embedded application: I wrote a monitoring application in 8086 assembler (displaying on an ADM-3A) to show its status information.
+The monitor, which ran on the development system, used shared memory to obtain results, polling for keyboard input (to accept commands to show different information).
+To get reasonably fast updates, I used cursor-addressing.
+There was some suggestion that we use ICE to control the computer, but it was an unnecessary expense and would have been cumbersome to work with.

 The development system which I used was running ISIS-II, and provided a compiler for PL/M as well as both a native (8080) and cross-assembler.
 That sounded good at the time.